commercetools/commercetools-payone-integration/README.md

 `TEST_DATA_VISA_CREDIT_CARD_NO_3DS` | the pseudocardpan of an unconfirmed VISA credit card `TEST_DATA_VISA_CREDIT_CARD_3DS` | the pseudocardpan of a VISA credit card verified by 3-D Secure `TEST_DATA_3_DS_PASSWORD` | the 3DS password of the test card.
-Payone Test Cards use `12345` `TEST_DATA_PAYPAL_EMAIL` | the email address of the PayPal sandbox buyer to be used (see below).
+Payone Test Cards use `12345` `TEST_DATA_PAYPAL_AUTH_EMAIL` | the email address of the first PayPal sandbox buyer to be used (see below).
+`TEST_DATA_PAYPAL_CHARGE_EMAIL` | the email address of the second PayPal sandbox buyer to be used (see below).
-`TEST_DATA_PAYPAL_PASSWORD` | the password of the PayPal sandbox buyer to be used.
+`TEST_DATA_PAYPAL_PASSWORD` | the password of the PayPal sandbox buyer to be used, for simplicity it is the same for both accounts.

 > TODO document how to practically acquire the pseudocardpans (from the client API).
 Can this be automated?
-> TODO why does the 3DS pwd need an evironment variable if a fixed value?
+> TODO why does the 3DS pwd need an evironment variable if a fixed value? --> is a parameter which could change in future

 To run the executable specification invoke the following command line: